Varina Book Review

 Comfort Food (Essay, Part 4)

-Life would be so much easier if we could eat all we want—of whatever we wanted.
+Life would be so much easier if we could eat whatever we wanted.
 I think cows live like that.
-It’s in their bovine nature.
+No one tries to boss bovines around and tell them what they should eat.
 One time a friend treated me to something I didn’t want, a healthy salad luncheon.
 I remember chomping through the lettuce like a buck-toothed mule.
 Evidently, my friend was worried I might get as fat as a pig.
-Of course, I’d rather look graceful and swan-like.
-But swans, unlike cows, are bad tempered.
-Maybe swans never eat what they want.
+Sure, I’d rather be lithe as a graceful swan.
+But mules are stubborn, pigs stink, and even swans are bad-tempered (unlike cows).
+Eating whatever you want may not solve all our problems–but it’s a start.

 I have a recipe I got from the mother of one of my daughter’s old boyfriends.
-The dish is called Funeral Potatoes, which I assumed meant it was a standard potluck dish to share with grieving families.
+The dish is called Funeral Potatoes, which I assumed meant it was a standard potluck dish to share at funerals for families grieving the loss of a loved one.
 Funeral Potatoes are the very definition of comfort food, the basic ingredients being hash browns, soaked and baked with a half cup of butter, two cups of sour cream, and two cups of grated cheese.

-I found it sadly ironic when my daughter told me she’d heard her old boyfriend had been diagnosed with an aggressive brain tumor and wasn’t expected to live very long.
+It’s sadly ironic that my daughter’s old boyfriend was diagnosed with an aggressive brain tumor and not expected to live very long.

 “He wasn’t even a smoker!” my daughter cried, trying to understand how a brain tumor could happen to someone still relatively young and healthy.